genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 Views enable you join related tables to create a single holistic view.

-In short, Views are the genesis equivalent of SQL select queries.
+In short, views are the Genesis equivalent of SQL select queries.
 Unlike [tables](/reference/developer/api/database/concepts/data-structure/tables/), views do not have any data of their own, they are read-only, but present a view based on one or more tables.

 A view always starts with a single table, the root table.
 Other tables can be joined onto the root table to present composite data.